-- Discharge from the ear of clear or bloody fluid
+- Discharge from the ear of the clear or bloody fluid

-- Clear nasal drainage from cerebrospinal fluid leak
+- Clear nasal drainage from a cerebrospinal fluid leak

 Most brain injuries are of the blunt trauma type, while a few are from penetrating trauma due to gunshots and sometimes knives.
 The main causes of trauma to the brain include: